GabbedT/UART-Controller/README.md

   ## Configuration Protocol

   This UART controller implements a **configuration protocol** that enables two devices to change their configuration.
 An UART is a communication protocols that doesn't support **master/slave** configuration: two UARTs that share data have the same priority.
 In this UART architecture there is a master/slave configuration but only during the configuration process.
-The process is started once one of the two UARTs change their configuration state, at that point the device which changed his configuration first become the **master** and will dictate the data sent to the slave.
+The process is started once one of the two UARTs change their configuration state (*the device won't change his state until the configuration has ended*), at that point the device which changed his configuration first become the **master** and will dictate the data sent to the slave.
 The **slave** job is only acknowledging the packed of data received and to convert those packets into a valid device configuration.

+  The process start with the sending of three `SYN` (0x16) data packet to advertize the slave device that a configuration request is being sent, if those packets are not received the configuration process cannot start, this enable the use of slower baudrate without starting configuration processes while sending data bits.

-  The process start with the sending of a **configuration request** which is done by setting the **TX line to logic 0 for 10ms**.
-Once this is done, the master will **wait** for the slave to send an acknowledgment packet (0xFF), the **wait lasts for 50ms**, if the slave doesn't respond in time, the master will send another request.
+  The configuration request is then sent by lowering the TX line (logic 0) for 1ms Once this is done, the master will **wait** for the slave to send an acknowledgment packet (0xFF), the **wait lasts for 10ms**, if the slave doesn't respond in time, the master will send another request.
 This is done three times, if the other device doesn't respond for three times, a configuration error is generated.

   If instead the slave acknowledge the request, the master will start sending configuration packets (keep in mind that the two UARTs **must** have the same starting configuration!).